grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/06 ramping-arrival-rate.md

 }
 ```

-Using this feature is possible to automatically tagging with the current running stage.
+Using this feature, it is possible to automatically tag using the current running stage.
 Check the [Tagging stages](/using-k6/tags-and-groups/#tagging-stages) section for more details.